UBS Group AG (UBS) Shares Up Despite Recent Market Volatility

 UBS’s Market Performance

-UBS stock saw a decrease of -7.98% in the past week, with a monthly decline of -12.85% and a quarterly a decrease of 2.67%.
-The volatility ratio for the week is 3.53%, and the volatility levels for the last 30 days are 1.88% for UBS Group AG (UBS).
-The simple moving average for the last 20 days is -9.43% for UBS stock, with a simple moving average of 8.59% for the last 200 days.
+The stock of UBS Group AG (UBS) has seen a -2.89% decrease in the past week, with a -14.27% drop in the past month, and a 4.91% gain in the past quarter.
+The volatility ratio for the week is 4.03%, and the volatility levels for the past 30 days are at 2.15% for UBS.
+The simple moving average for the last 20 days is -10.21% for UBS stock, with a simple moving average of 6.00% for the last 200 days.

-Volatility was left at 1.88%, however, over the last 30 days, the volatility rate increased by 3.53%, as shares sank -12.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.58% upper at present.
+Volatility was left at 2.15%, however, over the last 30 days, the volatility rate increased by 4.03%, as shares sank -14.31% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.89% lower at present.

 Stock Fundamentals for UBS